EQAL - Invesco Russell 1000 Equal Weight ETF

 What is EQAL?

 EQAL is the ticker symbol for Invesco Russell 1000 Equal Weight ETF, an listed exchange-traded fund.
-The Invesco Russell 1000 Equal Weight ETF (Fund) is based on the Russell 1000 Equal Weight Index (Index).
-The Fund will invest at least 90% of its total assets in the securities that comprise the Index.
+The Invesco Russell 1000 Equal Weight ETF (EQAL) seeks to replicate the investment results of the Russell 1000 Equal Weight Index.
+To achieve this objective, the fund allocates a minimum of 90% of its total assets to the securities that make up the underlying index.
 Listed on AMEX.
 EQAL is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the EQAL options snapshot look like today?